Kentucky sheriff killed judge in his chambers following an argument, police say. Here’s what we know - KVIA

 What we know about Mullins and Stines

-Mullins, a resident of Jackhorn, served as a district judge for Kentucky’s 47th District Court in Letcher County since being appointed by former Gov. Steve Beshear in 2009, according to the Associated Press.
+Mullins, a resident of Jackhorn, served as a district judge for Kentucky’s 47th District Court in Letcher County since being appointed in 2009 by former Gov. Steve Beshear, the current executive’s father, according to the Associated Press.
 He was elected a year later, then re-elected in 2014, 2018 and again in 2022.

 Before his judicial appointment, Mullins served as assistant commonwealth’s attorney in Letcher County and primarily focused on drug-related offenses, according to CNN affiliate WKYT.
 He was admitted to the bar in 1995.

-The district judge started promoting substance abuse treatment for people involved in the justice system in 2010, according to Kentucky nonprofit SOAR.
-Hundreds have been sent to inpatient drug treatment centers through his help, the Associated Press reported.
+Mullins was known for promoting substance abuse treatment for people involved in the justice system and helped hundreds of residents enter inpatient residential treatment, citing a program for a drug summit he spoke at in 2022, the Associated Press reported.

-Addiction Recovery Care, which provides residential and outpatient drug and alcohol addiction treatment in Eastern and Central Kentucky, began to work closely with Mullins in 2018 to provide accelerated access to treatment through a community liaison in the courthouse, according to SOAR.
-The program was adopted in at least 50 counties in Kentucky, the AP reported.
-He was also the founding member of an opioid recovery support team.
+He also helped develop a program called Addiction Recovery Care to offer peer support services in the courthouse, the AP said.
+The program was adopted in at least 50 counties in Kentucky.

+Mullins also served as a founding member of the Responsive Effort to Support Treatment in Opioid Recovery Efforts Leadership Team.

 “Thank you to the awesome citizens of Letcher County, for allowing us to serve you and providing us with information to help catch fugitives and assisting us with getting drugs off our streets,” Stines wrote in a Facebook post on September 4.